IchChefDuNixx/2023SS/oddities/README.txt

 And NOT this:
 {'user_id': 'IchChefDuNixx', 'password': ' abc'}

-If everything worked so far, just follow the command line prompts to see the results.
+If everything worked so far, just follow the console prompts to see the results.
-Don't forget to scroll down and/or right to see the full table if necessary!
+Don't forget to scroll up/down or right to see the full table if necessary!